 - Georgia, Florida, Kentucky, Virginia, Maryland and Massachusetts provide detailed descriptions for the data elements that contribute to school accountability components. - Subjects.
 There is also notable variation in subjects included as some states either add to or eliminate subjects in school performance measures.
-For instance, Georgia, Louisiana (elementary/middle) and Florida focus on math, reading, science and social studies whereas Massachusetts and Maryland (reading, math and science), Virginia (English, math, science and history) and Kentucky (reading, math, science, social studies and writing). - Georgia has 8 data elements in the indicator which is the same as Florida, Kentucky but less than, Louisiana (10), and more than Arkansas (6), North Carolina (7), South Carolina (6), Tennessee (4) and Virginia (6) (Ni, Bowers, & Esswein, 2016). - Georgia does not include dropout rate whereas New Hampshire and Massachusetts does. - Georgia includes an English language indicator (the only Southeastern state to do so).
+For instance, Georgia, Louisiana (elementary/middle) and Florida focus on math, reading, science and social studies whereas Massachusetts and Maryland focus on reading, math and science; Virginia focuses on English, math, science and history; and Kentucky focuses on reading, math, science, social studies and writing. - Georgia has 8 data elements in the indicator which is the same as Florida and Kentucky but less than Louisiana (10), and more than Arkansas (6), North Carolina (7), South Carolina (6) Tennessee (4) and Virginia (6) (Ni, Bowers, & Esswein, 2016). - Georgia does not include dropout rate whereas New Hampshire and Massachusetts do. - Georgia includes an English language indicator (the only Southeastern state to do so).